 Miami Pool Drowning Accident Attorney

 Swimming pool accidents can happen in the blink of an eye.
 When a property owner, lifeguard, or supervisor is negligent in keeping swimmers safe, the risk of a swimming pool drowning accident spikes.
-If you or a family member suffered serious injuries in a swimming pool accident in Miami, Florida, contact Flanagan Personal Injury & Wrongful Death Law Firm, P.A. today for assistance.
+If you or a family member suffered serious injuries in a swimming pool accident in Miami, Florida, contact us today for assistance.
 We can work through your case and help you gain restitution for your damages.

 Why Choose Us

-The Flanagan Personal Injury & Wrongful Death Law Firm, P.A. has years of practice handling swimming pool and other premises liability lawsuits.
+Our team of friendly and knowledgeable attorneys years of practice handling swimming pool and other Miami premises liability lawsuits.
 We provide a comprehensive support system for each client who comes to us for counsel.
 From the initial accident investigation to the final settlement agreement or verdict, we’ll be there for you every step of the way.
 We go above and beyond to fulfill your needs and make you feel heard.
 We are a go-to firm in Florida when it comes to proven, results-driven personal injury litigation.

 Pool Drowning Statistics in Florida